rpeszek/my-blogs/posts/2021-07-18-prob-tree-scheme.markdown

 makeBaseFunctor ''ProbTree
 ```

+The goal is implement a function that transforms `ProbTree NodeProb a` into `ProbTree CumulativeProb a`.

 I will be using [_add_blank_target _recursion-schemes_](https://hackage.haskell.org/package/recursion-schemes) package and `makeBaseFunctor` generates the code I will need to fold or unfold the tree.
 All the instances I have declared, `Functor, Foldable, Traversable`, are intended for the consumption of the goodies `a`.